-Minimum of two (2) hours of service per week given to the student and/or mainstream teachers to support the student in the mainstream.
+Minimum of two (2) hours of service per week given to the student and/or mainstream teachers to support the student in the general education setting.
 Available to students with disabilities that are considered mild.
-Direct teacher consultant is services to the student.
-Indirect services are services to the teacher or support staff.
+Direct teacher consultant services are provided to the student.
+Indirect services are services to the general education teacher or support staff.